Praful22/ASW-28Julia/README.md

 # ASW-28Julia
-Nonlinear model of ASW28 scale model and control techniques in Julia
+Nonlinear model of ASW28 scale model and control techniques in Julia.